filip-copija/RoadAccidentsExplorer/README.md

 - **Source**: [GUS Database](https://bdl.stat.gov.pl/bdl/start)
 - **Dataset**: `Wypadki drogowe i ich ofiary` (Road Accidents and Their Victims)
+- **Data Coverage**:
+  - Road accidents in Poland from 2014 to 2023.
+  - Includes various accident categories such as vehicle types, causes, and outcomes.

 ---

 ## 🎯 Project Goals

-1. Build a database to store and manage road accident data.
+1. Build a PostgreSQL database to store and manage road accident data.
+2. Create a pipeline for cleaning and transforming raw CSV files into structured data.
-2. Provide an interactive web interface for exploring data using SQL queries.
+3. Provide an interactive web interface using `Streamlit` for:
+  - Executing custom SQL queries.
-3. Enable visualizations to identify trends and patterns in accidents over time and across regions.
+  - Generating visualizations to identify trends and patterns in accidents over time and across regions.
-4. Offer a clean and professional data pipeline, starting from raw CSV files to a fully populated PostgreSQL database.
+4. Offer actionable insights through prebuilt dashboards and comparison tools.

 ---